adgang/react-typescript-snowpack/README.md

 ## 9. Get css working

 Add `index.css` and use it in index.tsx.
 Snowpack is able to get everything to work without any necessity of types or tsconfig.

+## 10. Move files to src folders

+To clean up our code, lets organise stuff.
+Move tsx and css to src folder; the html file to public folder.
+To get this working, we add config in `snowpack.config.js` and change the `.js` link in `index.html`.